-Income transfers alone, however, are not a sustainable approach to reduce poverty and inequalities in child health.103 A system of high quality universal early years child care and education support is also necessary.
+Income transfers alone, however, are not a sustainable approach to reduce poverty and inequalities in child health.
+A system of high quality universal early years child care and education support is also necessary.
 In Nordic countries the links between a child's life chances and that of their parents are weaker than in other developed countries.
-One reason for this is the provision of universal and high-quality early years intervention and support, which can have a powerful equalising effect.104 past 2 decades at increasing the level of public investment in early years childcare and education.
+One reason for this is the provision of universal and high-quality early years intervention and support, which can have a powerful equalising effect.

+There is a great deal of agreement that providing good quality universal early years education and childcare proportionately across the gradient would effectively reduce inequalities.
+Providing any education is not enough, since it is the quality of preschool learning that appears to be critical for longer-term beneficial effects.105 past 2 decades at increasing the level of public investment in early years childcare and education.
 Current levels of free entitlement benefit almost all families with young children and the evidence indicates that this is making the most difference to children from disadvantaged backgrounds.
-106 Families are currently entitled to 15 hours of preschool childcare for 3-4 years old, 38 weeks a year.
+Families are currently entitled to 15 hours of preschool childcare for 3-4 years old, 38 weeks a year.
 The current Coalition Government has extended this to 2 year olds for the most deprived 20% of families and this will be widened to the most deprived 40% of families from September 2014.
 However this offer is restricted and will still limit parent's employment opportunities.
 A universal entitlement ensures that all families have a stake in childcare provision, this engenders popular support for childcare and promotes sustainability.
-Analysis indicates that extending the universal free entitlement of early vears child care and education to 15 hours a week for 48 weeks per year, for all children from the age of two until they enter school, and guaranteeing an additional 20 hours of subsidised childcare a week for working parents, would increase maternal employment and improve child development 106 Analysis by IPPR indicates that with government subsidising 95% of the costs of these additional hours for families on Universal Credit and 30% for other families, this extension of early years provision could be affordable through changes to the marriage tax allowance, child benefit and tax relief on pensions.
-106
+Analysis indicates that extending the universal free entitlement of early vears child care and education to 15 hours a week for 48 weeks per year, for all children from the age of two until they enter school, and guaranteeing an additional 20 hours of subsidised childcare a week for working parents, would increase maternal employment and improve child development.106 Analysis by IPPR indicates that with government subsidising 95% of the costs of these additional hours for families on Universal Credit and 30% for other families, this extension of early years provision could be affordable through changes to the marriage tax allowance, child benefit and tax relief on pensions.